 But seriously, even if you usually opt out of the salted rim on your margaritas, try these cookies with a little sea salt on them.
 There's something about the sugar, salt, citrus, tequila combo that is just awesome.

 Would these margarita shortbread cookies go perfectly with a nice extra large icy margarita?
 Well, yes, of course.
 But they're also quite nice on their own.
 As an afternoon treat.
+They're the perfect summer cookie!

-They're especially perfect for bringing to summertime parties or gatherings.
+They're especially ideal for bringing to summertime parties or gatherings.
 Just make sure you warn everyone that there's alcohol in the cookies!
 Though there's not a lot in the grand scheme of things, you can definitely taste it and you probably wouldn't want kids at the party running around eating these.

 But adults?
 Adults will want to eat these.